Starting a business in the USA can be confusing for many foreign companies.

 Taken from a functional point of view, there are two types of corporations that companies use to start a business in the USA – a business corporation and a not-for-profit corporation.

 Within the corporation type of entities, investors have different options to register a company or business in the United States.
-Depending on the entity’s intended activity they can be classified in business corporations and non-profit corporations.
+Depending on the entity’s intended activity they can be classified into business corporations and non-profit corporations.

 This classification refers to any corporation in the United States that is taxed separately from the owners.